penne-0505/design-mock-showcase/design_guidelines.md

 1. Land on showcase homepage with tabs defaulting to "Pages"
 2. Click tab to switch between Pages/Components
 3. Click card/item to view full detail
-4. Breadcrumb or back button returns to showcase grid
+4. Back button returns to showcase grid

 **File Discovery Indication:**
 - Auto-refresh when files added (if possible)